 C. Setbacks.

-Setbacks around the perimeter of the PUD and from existing open streets shall be no less than 20 feet.
+Setbacks around the perimeter of the PUD and from existing open streets shall be no less than the setbacks of the underlying base zone.

 D. Street and parking standards.

 Modifications of street and parking standards proposed in a PUD shall be of an equivalent or better structural quality with respect to the amount, quality, and installation of construction materials as determined by the City Engineer.
 In no instance shall modifications be granted to standards that apply to collector or arterial streets.